antfu/hjdict/README.md

 ## Language Support
 **Supported/Planed:**
 - [x] Japanese-Chinese
-- [ ] Chinese-Japanese
+- [x] Chinese-Japanese
 - [ ] English-Chinese
 - [ ] Chinese-English

-***Note:*** There is some other languages are supported by HJDict but not in this list.
-Since I am not a user in those languages, I may not have motivation to implement the APIs for them.
+***Note:*** There are some other languages are supported by HJDict.com but not in this list.
+Since I am not a user of those languages, I may not have time to implement them.
 However, any PR is welcome 🤗.

 ## License